 All four of the UK's mobile network operators – EE, Vodafone, O2 and Three – are currently rolling out 5G coverage across the UK.
 But it's not a quick, easy or cheap process so it's going to take a while.
 All four are focussing on major cities to start off with because the increased capacity of 5G is going to be most useful in the areas that have a lot of people trying to get online at the same time.

 A city or town being on EE's list doesn't necessarily mean coverage is widespread in that area.
-Rootmetrics tested the 5G coverage of the four big mobile operators in 16 British cities in the first half of 2020 and found EE's coverage varied between cities.
-Testers got a 5G connection 58.6% of the time in Birmingham but only 9.8% of the time in Glasgow.
-EE did, however, have the most 5G coverage in all 16 cities and its rollouts are ongoing.
+Rootmetrics tested the 5G coverage of the four big mobile operators in 16 British cities in the second half of 2021 and found EE's coverage varied between cities.
+Testers got a 5G connection 53.3% of the time in Birmingham but only 31.6% of the time in Glasgow.
+EE did, however, have the highest 5G availability in 10 cities and the fastest 5G median download speed in 8 markets.

 The limited amount of 5G coverage has not put mobile phone provider off from offering great deals on those shiny new 5G-ready handsets we mentioned earlier.
-Prices vary, with the iPhone 12 and Samsung Galaxy S20 generally sitting among the more expensive 5G phones.
-Look for Motorola, Huawei or even the Google Pixel 5 for a cheaper option.
+Prices vary, with the iPhone 13 and Samsung Galaxy S22 generally sitting among the more expensive 5G phones.
+Look for Motorola, Huawei or even the Google Pixel 6 for a cheaper option.

 Yes, as long as you're using a 5G-ready phone and you're in an area with 5G coverage.
 Most providers offer free roaming in a number of countries so before you go, check that your destination is covered.

-5G coverage isn't great at the moment so unless you happen to live in a 5G area, this isn't going to sway you.
+5G coverage isn't perfect at the moment, so ensure you live in an area with solid connectivity before getting a 5G phone.
 That said, many of the top new phones are 5G-ready so if you were going to upgrade anyway, there's no harm in having a phone that's ready to go when 5G coverage does reach your area.

 No, you need to have a 5G-ready phone and a 5G SIM in order to connect to a 5G network.